Hi, I'm Anna!

 Fast forward another couple of years and I began to teach alongside exhibiting.
 This was another massive moment for me: experiencing the joy of helping others to develop their skills and gain confidence in their abilities.

-What I also love about teaching is getting to use the trained critical thinker in me, to carefully break down the painting process into clear stages and put it into words.
 Bringing clarity to that process for others has become my second passion, and I've had two books published so far.

 No more angst.